rmsrosa/nbbinder/docs/source/overview.md

 ./nbbinder.py config.yml
 ```

-Notice, in the example configuration file above, the parameters `show_colab: True` and `show_binder: True`, and other parameters with the information about the github repository and directory where the notebooks in this package reside.
-This allows the module to add direct links for the corresponding notebooks to be opened in one of these cloud computing python environments.

 **When opening the direct links from within the notebook-rendering of the github, it is necessary to click the badges with the right button, otherwise nothing will be opened.**

-The key `path_to_notes` indicates that the notebooks are in the folder `nb_alice`, relative to where the script that calls the function `bind()` is located.
+The key `path_to_notes` indicates that the notebooks are in the folder `nb_builds/nb_alice`, relative to where the script that calls the function `bind()` is located.
 In this folder, one finds the following notebooks, properly indexed:

 ```text
 00.00-Alice's_Adventures_in_Wonderland.ipynb